Qing-Lu/torch/Windows.md

 Following the instructions at <http://icl.cs.utk.edu/lapack-for-windows/lapack/#build> (loosely).

 Download and unzip <http://www.netlib.org/lapack/lapack-3.6.1.tgz> (or newer).
-Note that the site provides a precompiled version too, but it might be slower on your machine.
+Note that the site provides a prebuilt version too, but it might be slower on your machine (also, for me, VS recognized the prebuilt 64-bit lib as 32-bit).

-Open MSYS and cd into the extracted package, then:
+If you are building 32-bit libraries, then open MSYS.
+For 64-bit libraries, open MSYS2.
+Cd into the extracted package, then:

     mkdir build
     cd build
-    cmake-gui
+    cmake-gui   (you might have to use the full path to your cmake-gui.exe)

 In CMake's GUI:
 - Set paths: Build into the current directory, use sources from parent dir